 At any time in their school life, a child or young person may have a Special Educational Need.
-The SEND Code of Practice 2014 defines SEND as:
+The SEND Code of Practice 2015 defines SEND as:

-- "A young person has SEND if they have a learning difficulty or a disability which calls for special educational provision to be made for him or her.
-A child has a learning difficulty if he or she: - a) Has a significantly greater difficulty in learning than the majority of others the same age; or - b) Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream school setting."
+"A young person has SEND if they have a learning difficulty or a disability which calls for special educational provision to be made for him or her.
+A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

+a) Has a significantly greater difficulty in learning than the majority of others the same age;

+or

+b) Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream schools or mainstream post-16 institutions."